 As its name suggests, Revolut is all about revolutionising your relationship with money.

-The multi-fangled banking and financial platform not only allows you to send money to bank accounts worldwide, you can also transfer money instantly if your recipient is a Revolut user too.
-That’s right, we’re talking peer-to-peer instant funds transfer.
+The multi-fangled banking and financial platform not only allows you to send money to bank accounts worldwide, but you can also transfer money instantly if your recipient is a Revolut user too.
+That’s right; we’re talking peer-to-peer instant funds transfer.

 Your Revolut account also doubles up as a financial tracker with analytics and budgets you can set.
 And to complete the futuristic look and feel, you can also set up virtual disposable debit cards which expire after one use to protect yourself against dodgy merchants.
 (You can always generate more debit cards for subsequent purchases).

 What about fees, then?
-Fortunately, you’re granted access to interbank exchange rates no matter which pricing plan tier you’re subscribed to.
+Fortunately, you’re granted access to interbank exchange rates no matter which pricing plan tier you subscribe to.
 Markups are only included for several illiquid currencies and outside the London Forex trading hours.

-Remittance fees are then charged at 0.3% of the amount transferred, being pegged to a maximum of S$9.
+Remittance fees are then charged at 0.40% of the amount transferred for local currency transfers and S$5 to S$9 for foreign currency transfers.
 For SWIFT international transfers, a fee of S$5 will apply if the transfer is in USD, EUR, GBP and CHF or S$9 for other currencies.

 And speaking about pricing plans, there are three for you to choose from: